St. Clement Parish (Ottawa): History

 In June 2011, Archbishop Terrence Prendergast proposed that the St Clement parish community relocate to Ste-Anne Church, a heritage building in Lowertown which had closed due to low attendance.
 The parish agreed to the move and began holding Masses at Ste-Anne's on June 3, 2012.
+The original 1957 parish building on 87 Mann avenue was deconsecrated and eventually acquired by Canadian private equity real-estate investment firm Forum Asset Management, which then converted the building to a modern apartment complex targeted to students.

 Marie Reine du Canada Pilgrimage

 Members of the parish organize and lead the annual Marie Reine du Canada Pilgrimage, a 100 km pilgrimage on foot from Saint-Joseph-de-Lanoraie to the Marian shrine of Notre-Dame du Cap at Cap de la Madeleine, Quebec.
 Founded by a group of lay parishioners and first partially walked in 2003, the pilgrimage is based on the Notre-Dame de Chrétienté pilgrimage from Notre-Dame de Paris to Chartres Cathedral in France.
 It takes place over the Labour Day weekend and draws over 70 pilgrims each year.
 In recent years the number has been about 100.